rewonc/pastalog/README.md

 #### Thanks

-This is named named `pastalog` because I like to use [lasagne](http://lasagne.readthedocs.org/en/latest/).
+This is named `pastalog` because I like to use [lasagne](http://lasagne.readthedocs.org/en/latest/).
 Props to those guys for a great library!